 To care for this amazing place and also ensure visitors’ experiences are not impacted, filming and photography activities have special considerations.

-Promotions Officer, Fort Langley National Historic Site
+A/ Promotions Officer, Fort Langley National Historic Site

 Applications will be assessed against Canada's National Parks Act, national historic site regulations and how the initiative would contribute to awareness, education, and appreciation of Parks Canada.
 When reviewing the application, Parks Canada may also consult with indigenous partners in whose traditional territory the filming and/or photography is proposed.
 If approved, a Film/Photography permit will be issued.